lhtin/You-Dont-Know-JS/up & going/ch2.md

 The `a === b` produces `false`, because the coercion is not allowed, so the simple value comparison obviously fails.
 Many developers feel that `===` is more predictable, so they advocate always using that form and staying away from `==`.
 I think this view is very shortsighted.
 I believe `==` is a powerful tool that helps your program, *if you take the time to learn how it works.*

 We're not going to cover all the nitty-gritty details of how the coercion in `==` comparisons works here.
 Much of it is pretty sensible, but there are some important corner cases to be careful of.
-You can read section 11.9.3 of the ES5 specification (http://www.ecma-international.org/ecma-262/5.1/) to see the exact rules, and you'll be surprised at just how straightforward this mechanism is, compared to all the negative hype surrounding it.
+You can read section 11.9.3 of the ES5 specification (http://www.ecma-international.org/ecma-262/5.1/) to see the exact rules, and you'll be surprised at just how straightforward this mechanism is, compared to all the negative __hype__(言论) surrounding it.

-To boil down a whole lot of details to a few simple takeaways, and help you know whether to use `==` or `===` in various situations, here are my simple rules:
+To __boil down__(提炼) a whole lot of details to a few simple __takeaways__(key point), and help you know whether to use `==` or `===` in various situations, here are my simple rules:

 * If either value (aka side) in a comparison could be the `true` or `false` value, avoid `==` and use `===`.
 * If either value in a comparison could be of these specific values (`0`, `""`, or `[]` -- empty array), avoid `==` and use `===`.